Operation Death to the Invader: Battles of July 17–18

 Beit 'Affa, located about 2 km east of Negba, was defended by a well-entrenched Egyptian unit.
-On the night of July 17–18, Israel attacked in the strength of two companies: one from the 54th Battalion of Givati, and the other an amphibious assault unit from the navy, subordinated to the 54th's commander.
+On the night of July 17–18, Israel attacked in the strength of two companies: one from the 54th Battalion of Givati, and the other was Shayetet 11 from the navy, subordinated to the 54th's commander.
 The naval unit advanced through a wadi from the north, hoping to surprise the Egyptians, but were in fact spotted while preparing to set up.
 At midnight, they emerged and attacked in two prongs, and despite heavy fire, managed to capture a frontal position and pushed ahead to the center of the village, setting up there and exchanging fire with the Egyptians.
 By that time, most of its commanders were wounded.

 Meanwhile, the Givati company set out from Negba and circled Bayt 'Affa, attacking from the south.
 They came quietly, but due to lack of intelligence, were unaware of barbed wire fences in the southern end of the village.
 They were thus pinned down and failed to advance, and no operational reserve was allocated that could assist them.
 Seeing this, at 03:00, the battalion commander issued an order to withdraw, and jeeps were brought from Negba to help in this endeavor.
 However, the naval company was in a dire situation and did not have a viable retreat path.
 In addition, one of its units did not hear the order.
 The retreat was therefore disorderly and numerous dead and missing were left in the field.
 The naval company suffered 19 dead, 3 captured and 28 wounded.

 On the same night, Israeli forces set out from Julis to take over Hill 113, just west of Negba.
 The attack failed and they retreated.
 A raid was also conducted against Iraq al-Manshiyya.
 The Negev Brigade for its part was meant to retake Kawkaba and Huleiqat, but had absolutely no intelligence on the Egyptian and Saudi units and their defenses in the area.
 They attacked Hill 131.2, just northeast of Huleiqat, and Hill 138 (the main position of Huleiqat itself), suffering 21 dead.
 Seven wounded were rescued after the battle.